-If you or someone you are traveling with is an architecture buff, then you will be captivated with a visit to Point Loma Lighthouse.
-However, once you arrive, you will soon discover that Cabrillo National Monument is so much more than a lighthouse.
+If you or someone you are traveling with is an architecture buff, you will be captivated by a visit to Point Loma Lighthouse.
+However, you will soon discover that Cabrillo National Monument is so much more than a lighthouse once you arrive.

-Located on a southward-jutting finger of Point Loma, the small park is an oasis of nature and military history established in 1913 and commemorates the landing of Juan Rodriguez Cabrillo at San Diego Bay in 1542.
+Located on a southward-jutting finger of Point Loma, the small park is an oasis of nature and military history established in 1913.
+It commemorates the landing of Juan Rodriguez Cabrillo at San Diego Bay in 1542.
 In 1939, the Portuguese government donated the 14-foot-tall statue of Cabrillo that sits at the end of the point.

-On a clear day, this is one of the most spectacular views in San Diego.
+This is one of the most spectacular views in San Diego on a clear day.

-From the same vantage point, you can see: the Pacific Ocean, Coronado, San Diego-Coronado Bridge, North Island, Shelter Island, Harbor Island, San Diego Airport, Downtown San Diego, San Diego Bay, the mountains, and all the way to Mexico.
+From the same vantage point, you can see: the Pacific Ocean, Coronado, San Diego-Coronado Bridge, North Island, Shelter Island, Harbor Island, San Diego Airport, Downtown San Diego, San Diego Bay, the mountains, and Mexico.

 The quaint lighthouse is the beacon of the Cabrillo National Monument and sits on dramatic cliffs overlooking the Pacific Ocean.
 It is furnished with historically accurate furniture.

-You are not allowed go all the way to the top of the building, but the Fresnel lens is still kept up there.
+You are not allowed to go to the top of the building, but the Fresnel lens is still kept up there.

 When the newer lighthouse was built back in 1891, the original lighthouse was boarded up, so it was well preserved when it was opened back up to the public.

-Ranger-led talks, displays, and brochures are available to explain the lighthouse’s interesting past, as well as a self-guided two-mile walk through a coastal sage scrub forest that begins adjacent to the Lighthouse.
+Ranger-led talks, displays, and brochures are available to explain the lighthouse’s fascinating past and a self-guided two-mile walk through a coastal sage scrub forest that begins adjacent to the Lighthouse.

 In addition, it includes replicas of navigational instruments of the day and information on the Neolithic tribes that once inhabited the area.
 Inside the museum is an auditorium with scheduled, free, explanatory videos, restrooms, vending machines, and a gift shop.